hamzaafzaalofficial/Self-Healing-Systems-with-Kubernetes-and-AI/README.md

             summary: "Anomaly detected in system metrics"
             description: "An anomaly has been detected in the system metrics.
 Please investigate immediately."
 Horizontal Pod Autoscaler (HPA)
-Create an HPA to scale your application based on metrics:
+# Create an HPA to scale your application based on metrics:

-yaml
-Copy
 apiVersion: autoscaling/v2beta2
 kind: HorizontalPodAutoscaler
 metadata: